7,000 Dogs Are Registered to Come to 'Work' at Amazon's Headquarters

 That same study found that over 75% of employees who are allowed to bring their dogs to work are more likely to stay with their current employer.
 Pooches in offices also reduce stress and increase productivity.

 Of course, not every one of those 7,000 dogs shows up every day.
 Typically, there are over 800 pups on campus each day.
-And the perks for them are nearly as good as they are for employees, with lunches ranging from flank steak to pet-friendly cream-filled cannolis.
+And the perks for them are nearly as good as they are for employees.
+Amazon’s dog-owning employees can buy lunches ranging from flank steak to pet-friendly, cream-filled cannolis at Just Food for Dogs.
 And when their humans have to go into meetings, the pooches head to in-house doggy day-care, where they can also be pampered.

 More must-read stories from Fortune: